 Be a positive role model for others.
 Do what is right.
 If it is bad because others are doing it does not make it right.
 Do not be afraid to be different.

 Be obedient.
 Learn to communicate with your parents.
 Confide in your parents.
-Talk to them when facing difficulties, fears and when confused.
+Talk to them about your anxiety, when facing difficulties, fears and when confused.

 Acknowledge individual differences and peculiarities.
 We cannot all be the same.
 Be happy for the success of others.
 Be yourself.
 Dream big.

 Get to know God.
-Build a relationship with Him.
-You’ve got to fulfill God’s plan for your life.
+Build a close relationship with Him.
+Develop a personal relationship with God.